 Every year in Australia thousands of dogs and cats are surrendered to animal shelters and pounds, with many of these animals euthanized because a suitable home cannot be found.

 Before heading to a pet store or breeder, consider whether you could instead offer a loving home to a puppy or adult dog in need.
 Dogs, puppies and other pets are available for adoption from the RSPCA, Animal Welfare League, PetRescue and other local rescue organisations.
+Take a look at our 5 top reasons for adopting an older dog.

 Wondering how to choose the best dog breed for your family?
 When choosing a breed, think about your home and lifestyle to determine what size and type of dog may be the best fit for you.
 If you have your heart set on a particular breed of dog, be sure to do your research before you commit.
 Purebred dogs in particular can be predisposed to a number of genetic health conditions and it pays to be well informed before you bring one home.